Efficiently Adding New Columns in Laravel: A Developer's Guide

 To maintain a clean, version-controlled, and collaborative development process, leveraging Laravel's built-in migration tools is paramount.
 This approach ensures that schema changes are tracked, reversible, and easily applicable across different environments.

-table.
+Let's consider a practical example: we need to add a new paid column to our users table.
 This could be to track a new subscription status or a one-time payment feature.

 Here's the structured, Laravel-idiomatic process: